 Ise

-Kintetsu Railways offer the best route to Ise from Kyoto.
-We recommend paying the surcharge fee for the Limited Express train which will take you direct to Iseshi Station or Ujiyamada Station.
-Both stations are in Ise city, but Ujiyamada Station is the closest to Ise Jingu Grand Shrine.
-Read our comprehensive guide: Traveling from Kyoto to Ise-Shima
+Kintetsu Railway is the main private-rail route from Kyoto to Ise.
+A regular Limited Express can take you directly to Iseshi Station or Ujiyamada Station.
+Both stations are in Ise city, but Ujiyamada Station is closer to Ise Jingu Grand Shrine.
+Read our comprehensive guide: Traveling from Kyoto to Ise-Shima.

 Toba Station